Meet Our Board

 Devin Vaulton

-My name is Devin Vaulton, and I am honored to serve on the Board of Directors for this ministry.
-I grew up in Maryville and now live in Knoxville.
-My greatest blessing is my son, Bryson.
-My life has been transformed by the grace and mercy of Jesus Christ, and my passion is to share that same hope with others.
-I love encouraging people and reminding them that no one is beyond redemption.
-It’s my joy to walk alongside others as they discover the healing and freedom found only in Him.
+Devin Vaulton serves as a member of the Board of Directors for the ministry and considers it a true honor to be part of the work God is doing.
+She grew up in Maryville and now resides in Knoxville.
+Her greatest blessing is his son, Bryson, who holds a special place in her life.
+Devin’s life has been transformed by the grace and mercy of Jesus Christ, and she is passionate about sharing that same hope with others.
+She has a heart for encouraging people and reminding them that no one is beyond redemption.
+Devin finds great joy in walking alongside others as they discover the healing and freedom that can only be found in Christ.

 Mary Rochat